FAIRbyDesign-UCPH/FAIR-by-Design-Training-of-Trainers-UCPH/resources/Stage 3 – Design/06-Learning unit development/06-LearningUnitDevelopment.md

 1. Set the learning objectives
     - These are lower level learning objectives for the particular learning unit.
 Combining all learning objectives from all units should lead to the high level learning objectives defined in the syllabus.
 	- Ensure these are clear and follow a logical order that is easy to understand and help identify meaningful concepts and ideas.
-	- Follow the Bloom's taxonomy again.
+	- Follow the SOLO taxonomy again
 2. Identify the needs of the target audience
     - Make sure you are prepared to help learners along the way
 3. Plan your training material